jappeace/jappeaceApplication/content/esqueleto-ann.md

 Roughly four years ago I had drafted out an implementation for the admin pages for some company.
-This was part of my "trial" 2 days, where you just work as a "technical interview". [^great-for-me] Ironically the admin pages ended up having far better search than the main app, unfortunately, implementing proper text search to the main app was never prioritized.
+This was part of my "trial" 2 days, where you just work as a "technical interview". [^great-for-me] Ironically the admin pages ended up having far better search than the main app, unfortunately, implementing proper text-search to the main app was never prioritized.
 A colleague of mine had ported that to the [current library](https://hackage.haskell.org/package/esqueleto-textsearch).
 However, I completely had forgotten how it worked and there was essentially [no documentation](https://hackage.haskell.org/package/esqueleto-textsearch-1.0.0.3/docs/Database-Esqueleto-TextSearch-Language.html). [^hackage-upload]
 Since I was somehow the maintainer of this package I decided to just fix this for all Haskellers.